bumbeishvili/bumbeishvili/README.md

 ### 👋 &nbsp; Hi there, I am David .

-Past 5 years, I was building advanced data visualizations
+Past 5 years, I was building advanced data visualizations.

+I am available for freelance data visualization work.
+ [Contact me](https://davidb.dev/contact) or check my website for more info - [davidb.dev](https://davidb.dev/)

 <!--
 **bumbeishvili/bumbeishvili** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.